 ABOVE: The Ambassador having had the Dan-Air makeover.
 Cabin service provided by Jean Broadbent on an Ambassador.

 Dan-Air was now in a position to begin phasing out of converted Bristol Freighters to which the type was never really suited.
 It was known to be extremely noisy and crew referred to it as the 'Bristol Frightner'.
 The Ambassador quickly became a favourite with passengers and crew.
 It could easily fly as far as Spain and, if weight was kept low, as far as Malta.
-More and more passengers were now choosing package holidays, but in some ways, they were flyiing as second class passengers.
+More and more passengers were now choosing package holidays, but in some ways, they were flying as second class passengers.
 All UK independent airlines flew old, piston engined aircraft, as they were the only aircraft that were affordable.
-Whilst tthe state funded carriers were pressing ahead with turboprop aircraft and jets.
+Whilst the state funded carriers were pressing ahead with turboprop aircraft and jets.
 The lowly independents bought their redundant fleet.Despite having hot ovens, the Ambassador did not provide hot meals to passengers due to weight, time and cost measures

-In 1962 Eurvaia Airways commenced operations using old Lockheed Constellation aircraft. despite their age, these piston engined propliners could carry 109 passengers.
+In 1962 Eurvaia Airways commenced operations using old Lockheed Constellation aircraft. despite their age, these piston engined prop-liners could carry 109 passengers.
 Almost double the capacity of the Ambassador.
-After a shaky start, Euravia was rebranded as Britannia Airways in 1964, along with a new name, came a new aircraft type.
+After a shaky start, Euravia was re branded as Britannia Airways in 1964, along with a new name, came a new aircraft type.
 The mighty Bristol Britannia, carrying 112 passengers.
 The airline was backed by the tour operator giant Skytours who also purchased the Bristol Britannias.
 The Britannia not only looked beautiful, but out performed the Ambassador in every sphere.
 Dan-Air would have to make the decision very soon, whether to invest in new aircraft and grow or to close down.
 Aviation is a high risk industry with profit margins very low.

 Having made the decision to invest in larger aircraft, Dan-Air found themselves in a favourable position to purchase jet aircraft in 1966.
 Only one other independent airline had done this prior to Dan-Air.

 Dan-Air had increased seating on the Comet to 109, later stretched models that joined the airline from 1970 had the seating capacity increased to 119.
-Althhough, by modern standards this isn't large, it is fair to say that the seating was cramped.
+Although, by modern standards this isn't large, it is fair to say that the seating was cramped.
 Dan-Air carried out major modifications to their Comets to enable them to earn their keep.

 Hot meals were served to Dan-Air's charter passengers for the first time.
 Britannia Airways boasted they were the first charter airline in the world to provide all passengers with hot food.
 A simple creativity with words could prove it.
 Dan-Air was not entirely a 'charter' airline!

 More often than not, these new in flight meals would be standard fare that could be reheated.
-Sheppards Pie, Sausage and Mash being two favourites.
+Sheppard's Pie, Sausage and Mash being two favourites.
 Tour operators would be willing to pay for hot food as a way of getting round the ATLB rules that stated inclusive holiday fares could not be lower than a standard scheduled air fare.
 Tour companies would therefore offer, flights, hotels, meals, drinks, transfers and excursions as part of a holiday.
 In an effort to boost the fare up to the regular scheduled air fare.
 One stewardess said:

 "We started hot meals in about 1966 I think.
 Usually sausage and mash.
 The ovens on board worked quite well, but I was a terrible cook as I was still at home and had never cooked.
 The only way I could establish if a meal was cooked was to shove my finger in the mash to see it it was hot all the way trough.
-Meals came on these metalic trays that used to get quite hot.
+Meals came on these metallic trays that used to get quite hot.
 I burned my fingers and wrists regularly.
 We then placed them on an oblong plate.
 It wasn't Michelin star by any means.
 Still, flights to Palma could take about four hours on an Ambassador, so there was a lot more time available.
 On a Comet, the same flight from Gatwick was less than three hours.
 We even washed glasses until the plastic ones came about."

 The Comets had arrived at a very handy time.
 Monarch Airlines commenced operations in 1967 using Bristol Britannias, Caledonian and British Eagle were also using the type.
 BOAC were disposing of theirs and naturally charter carriers wanted them.
 Donaldson Aviation bought a couple of them, Dan-Air were in the enviable position of being able to offer jets to tour operators.
 For the 1967 season, two more joined the fleet.
 By 1969 Dan-Air were operating eleven Comets on charter flights.
 Britannia's brand new Boeing 737 debuted in 1969, in comparison, other airline fleets were tiny.

 The Comet could make Majorca in less than three hours, where the Britannia would take four and a half hours.
 The Comet price tag was hefty, at £1,074,000 for the first pair.
 The first; G-APDK was priced at £425,000, and the second G-APDO was £400,000.
 The reason for the difference was that the first aircraft had a longer time left before it was due to undergo major maintenance.
 The rest of the cost was for spare parts and ground equipment.
-It would be fair to say that Dan-Air was now very serious about ttheir place in the IT market.
+It would be fair to say that Dan-Air was now very serious about their place in the IT market.
 The first Comet aircraft was paid for in cash, and the second would have a large part paid cash and the outstanding paid six monthly with 7% interest.
 The deal could also include initial pilot training and Dan-Air would pay for more crew to be trained on the type.
 BOAC provided technical manuals for Dan-Air to have a guide for their cabin services.
 BOAC had been operating their Comets in a way that would never suit Dan-Air.
 BOAC had used an 89 seat layout.
 The front section of the aircraft had been used as a first class cabin.
 A central cabin had five abreast seating and the economy cabin the same.
 The Comet 4 had a galley at the rear of the aircraft, manufactured by G.E.C and a large fridge by L.E.C the front of the aircraft had what was known as the pantry.
 By removing one of the inner bulkheads Dan-Air could seat more passengers.
 The BOAC seats were of the highest standards with a width of 17.5" this meant that no galley cart could pass along the aisle.
 BOAC had brought food and drink by hand.
 This was not a problem as they had been flying on long haul flights where time was not restricted.
 Dan-Air removed all the BOAC seats and used smaller, lighter seats with a 17" width.
-Seat pitch was reduced from 34" (first class) and 32" (Economy) to 29" thoughout the single class cabin.
-Now Comets were able to accomodate 109 passengers.
+Seat pitch was reduced from 34" (first class) and 32" (Economy) to 29" throughout the single class cabin.
+Now Comets were able to accommodate 109 passengers.
 This was something never attempted before.
 To enable the aircraft to carry so many people, the floor had to be strengthened.
 The galleys were then reduced in size.
 These modifications were possible because the aircraft had a much greater range than Dan-Air would need.
 So the fuel would weigh less as the flights would be a maximum of 5 hours duration.
 This would mean that only one meal service would need to be carried.
 If the aircraft was chartered for a long haul flight then seats could be removed.

 Above: Left, 89 Seats on a BOAC Comet 4 and Right, 109 on a Dan-Air example.